Troubleshooting a Check for Updates Failed Error

 If the issue persists after setting a valid temporary update path directory, ensure that your server is able to connect to the WHMCS update mirrors.

-Using your Server's SSH Command Line, run this command:
+Using your Server's SSH Command Line, run the following two commands:

-An explanation of select error codes is provided in our documentation:
+Error code meanings are explained in the libcurl error codes documentation.
+An explanation of select error codes is provided below:

 Check for Updates Failed: Failed to retrieve latest version: [ErrorException] Trying to access array offset on value of type null update